amacdonaldai/AI-Empowerment/Recruiting-Prompts.md

 Evaluate this resume against our evaluation criteria and provide me with a recommendation on whether or not to hire this individual.

 [Resume](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Random.pdf)

+# 💻 PROMPT 7: NOW WRITE A RECRUITING PLAYBOOK
+Given we now have a repeatable methodology for recruiting, write a comprehensive playbook which we can share with our organization.
+The playbook needs to incorporate all the above steps to ensure we routinely follow the process diligently.